EPFL-Center-for-Imaging/splinebox/docs/index.rst

        <p style="margin-left: 3em">
          Scipy requires you to pre-compute the parameter values for all knots and data points accounting for padding and periodicity of the data.
-         This can be confusion and difficult to do.
+         This can be confusing and difficult to do.
        </p>

 .. raw:: html